In a typical application or site built with webpack, there are three main types of code:

 So now you have a little bit of insight about how webpack works behind the scenes.
 "But, how does this affect me?", you might ask.
 The simple answer is that most of the time it doesn't.
 The runtime will do its thing, utilizing the manifest, and everything will appear to just magically work once your application hits the browser.
 However, if you decide to improve your projects performance by utilizing browser caching, this process will all of a sudden become an important thing to understand.

 By using content hashes within your bundle file names, you can indicate to the browser when the contents of a file has changed thus invalidating the cache.
 Once you start doing this though, you'll immediately notice some funny behavior.
-Certain hashes change even when their contents apparently does not.
+Certain hashes change even when their contents apparently do not.
 This is caused by the injection of the runtime and manifest which changes every build.

 See the manifest section of our Managing Built Files guide to learn how to extract the manifest, and read the guides below to learn more about the intricacies of long term caching.